dginst/dginst-old.github.io/vision.md

 permalink: /vision/
 ---

-Bitcoin has proved to be a bearer asset that can be transferred but not duplicated (i.e. it can be spent, but not double-spent).
+Bitcoin has proved to be a bearer digital asset that can be transferred but not duplicated (i.e. it can be spent once, but not _double-spent_).
 Scarce in digital realm as nothing else before, bitcoin is digital gold with an embedded settlement network.
 More a crypto-commodity then a crypto-currency, bitcoin aims to be a world reserve asset.

-If one thinks about the role of physical gold in the history of civilization, money, and finance the digital equivalent of gold could be disruptive in the current digital civilization and the future of money and finance.
+If one thinks about the role of physical gold in the history of civilization, money, and finance, then it becomes clear that the digital equivalent of gold could be disruptive in the current digital civilization and the future of money and finance.
 Bitcoin is the groundbreaking achievement by Satoshi Nakamoto, not the so-called _blockchain technology_.

 <iframe width="560" height="315"
         src="https://www.youtube.com/embed/VbwUwioZ9F0"